ellis882/NuBiQ-quiz-online-mp2/README.md

 -   The Landing page with a picture and text which quiz topic you can play.

 -   Three different boxes to play the quiz:
      The first is the Start box where you can start to play and see how many questions you need to answer.
+And where you need to fill in a username before you can start.
      The second box is where you answer the questions with the options and the little circles to see how many right and wrong you have.
+You need to answer before you can continue to the next question.
-     Finally you have the Result box where you see the result and the pop up box that thanks you for playing and let you know you can subscribe.
+     Finally you have the Result box where you see the result with your username and the pop up box that thanks you for playing and let you know you can subscribe.

--   The subscribe section where you can submit your name and email to get the Newsletter.
+-   The subscribe section where you can submit your email to get the Newsletter.

 -   The footer shows the icons of the social media links.

 -   Interactive elements like the sidebar for navigation.
-        The quiz boxes and pop up box after playing and the subscribe button with a form to submit.
+    The quiz boxes and pop up box after playing and the subscribe button where you get an alert when clicked to subscribe.
     In the footer you can find the social media links.

    ### Features left to implement in the future

--   Submit name and email to receive a Newsletter and stay updated with new quizzes every week.
+-   Submit email to receive a Newsletter and stay updated with new quizzes every week.

--   Every week there will be a new type of quiz to play with another subject.
+-   Every week there will be a new type of quiz to play with another subject and questions.

 -   The quiz is made so that you can change the questions for a new quiz (in the file questions.js) every week.